 The BSLA degree prepares students to be professional landscape architects.
 Students explore the reasons for and the techniques involved in the analysis, planning, and design of the environment, both natural and built.
-The BSLA is an accredited program.
+The BSLA is a professional degree accredited by the American Society of Landscape Architects (ASLA) Landscape Architectural Accreditation Board (LAAB).

 In cooperation with the Barrett Honors College, the school offers a special honors curriculum for students with Barrett Honors College standing.
-Consult the advising officers in the school for information.
+Consult the advising officers in the college for information.